mk270/whitakers-words/english_to_latin.md

 seem satisfactory.

-<P>One important point is that the program mechanically searches the Latin dictionary.
+One important point is that the program mechanically searches the Latin dictionary.
 If one is looking for a adjective, presently one will find all adjectives for which the MEAN contains the search word, no more.
 However one should be aware that participles of appropriate verbs can also serve as adjectives and may be a better choice.

-<P>At the present time there is no complex constrution/deconstruction
-of the English input.
+At the present time there is no complex constrution/deconstruction of the English input.
 Thus if the input is 'kill', only Latin entries with the exact word 'kill' in their MEAN will be selected.
 The suffixed words 'kills'/'killing'/'killed'/'killer'/etc. will not be found.
 They must